Lyndon1994/multi-translate/docs/source/tutorial.rst

       -t, --to TEXT             Sets the language you want to translate.
       -p, --provider TEXT       Set the provider you want to use.
 The default value is 'mymemory'.
-      --secret_access_key TEXT  Set the secret access key used to get provider oAuth token.
+      --secret_key TEXT  Set the secret access key used to get provider oAuth token.
       -o, --output_only         Set to display the translation only.
       --help                    Show this message and exit.